1di210299/ForexAssistant/README.md

 1) This program was coded using python 3.

 2) The core trading logic and philosophy has been removed from the code (forecastalgoG.py) as it is not code intensive but more intuition.
-For any questions or inquiries about the trading logic and philosophym contact Ashton Sidhu at ashton.sidhu1994@gmail.com
+For any questions or inquiries about the trading logic and philosophym contact Juan Dieg

 3)The run_algoG.py pings the yahoo site for USD/CAD page for the current price, while the current version uses an api that gets live up to the minute values for more accuracy.